iamsoroush/pycw/README.md

 # pycw
-Python implementation of Chinese Whispers clustering algorithm, compatible with scikit-learn.
+Python implementation for ChineseWhispers clustering algorithm, compatible with scikit-learn.

 # Usage
-A simple usage example implemented in file 'pycw_exampl.ipynb' .
+A simple usage example can be found on file 'pycw_exampl.ipynb' .